 With many countries in lockdown, the competition provided people with a creative challenge they could undertake at home.
-Interest in the competition was extremely high and we received over 1,500 entries from 82 different countries around the world.
+Interest in the competition was extremely high and we received over 1,500 entries from more than 80 different countries around the world.

 In total 15 designs have been selected for the shortlist, which are set out below in the order in which the entries were received.
 From this shortlist, the jury will select five finalists, which will be announced in August, before the overall winner is announced in September.